• Graduate degree in library science from an ALA Accredited degree program.

 • Additional advanced degree.

-• Experience working with electronic resources in academic libraries.
+• Professional experience working with electronic resources at academic libraries.

 • Demonstrated ability to anticipate user needs and seek ways of providing satisfactory solutions.